Simply Said

-Well, we try, Ben, we try!
-Our friend Ben (you met him in our article "A Wise Person Once Said") had clarity of thought and was thus able to write well in a simple, concise manner--"worth reading" and well worth remembering--in fact simply said.
+“Write things worth reading...” – Benjamin Franklin Well, we try, Ben, we try!
+Our friend Ben had clarity of thought and was thus able to write well, in a simple, concise manner…in fact “worth reading,” and well worth remembering.

+We thought this picture was simple yet memorable, providing some visual inspiration to spur on our written creativity efforts.
 When your thoughts are clear, just the right word in the right place is all it takes.
 Some quotes are so simple and obvious you wonder why you didn’t think to say it.
 Like “Forever is composed of nows.”
 (Emily Dickinson) and “You can observe a lot by just watching.”
 (Yogi Barra).

 Bill: I agree.
 A tennis teammate of mine once said, “I’d give my right arm to be ambidextrous!”
 And a mathematician told me “There are three kinds of people: those that can count and those that can’t.”